hbctraining/DGE_workshop_salmon_online/lessons/07_DGE_summarizing_workflow.md

 	sessionInfo()
 	```

 	For better reproducibility, it can help to create **RMarkdown reports**, which save all code, results, and visualizations as nicely formatted html reports.
-We have available an [example html report](https://www.dropbox.com/s/xp7l0b46rvwmbya/workshop-example.html?dl=1) for perusal.
 To create these reports we have [additional materials](https://hbctraining.github.io/Training-modules/Rmarkdown/) available.